jlgoolsbee/octopress-london-blog/source/visiting-tips/index.markdown

 - A travel size umbrella
 - Good walking shoes
-- A fleece or sweater
+- A thick fleece or sweater
 - A rain jacket; something that – depending on the temperature – you can pair with the fleece or sweater

 ## Arriving at Heathrow

 _We don't have any experience with any airport in the London area except Heathrow at the moment, so this section focuses only on that airport._

 The terminal you fly into at [Heathrow][] will change depending on the airline you fly in on; in general, if you fly British Airways you'll pretty much always end up at Terminal 5, and any other airline will end up at one of the other terminals.
-They've tried to split up terminals to match airline allegiances as much as possible (Delta is at Terminal 4; American Airlines and Virgin Atlantic are at Terminal 3; United, US Airways, and Continental are at Terminal 1), but there are exceptions to those rules.
+They've tried to split up terminals to match airline allegiances as much as possible (Delta is at Terminal 4; American Airlines and Virgin Atlantic are at Terminal 3; United, US Airways, and Continental are at Terminal 1), but as with all rules, there are occasionally exceptions.
 Links between terminals are easy thanks to Heathrow Connect and Heathrow Express, and the terminals have plenty of signage to help you get around.

 ### Trains